Doug On The Issues That Matter To You

 Read my Op-Ed on Healthcare in the Union-Tribune HERE

 Jobs and the Economy

 As a Marine Corps Judge Advocate and attorney for nearly four decades, I have always represented, protected and fought for ordinary Americans who have felt injustice.
-In Congress, I pledge to work diligently toward bipartisan measures that reduce regulations for small businesses, enhance economic opportunities, promote investment in infrastructure, and return jobs to our district.
+In Congress, I pledge to work diligently toward bipartisan measures that enhance economic opportunities, promote investment in infrastructure, and return jobs to our district.
 Congress needs to focus on measures that empower people to earn living wages which will strengthen our economy and our nation for generations to come.
 And that Means a Minimum $15/hr Cost-of-Living-Adjusting Livable Wage.